rollerworks/search/README.md

 * ZendFramework2 Plugin (coming soon)
 * Silex Plugin (coming soon)

 Your favorite framework not listed?
-No problem, read the [Contributing Guidelines] on how you can help!
+No problem, read the [Contributing Guidelines][2] on how you can help!

 ## Installation and usage

 *Please ignore the instructions below if your use a framework integration.*
-[Read the Documentation for master] for complete instructions and information.
+[Read the Documentation for master][4] for complete instructions and information.

-Install the RollerworksSearch "core" library using [Composer]:
+Install the RollerworksSearch "core" library using [Composer][1]:

 ```bash
 $ composer install rollerworks/search